MaFeLP/dotfiles/README.md

 - [python-pynvim](https://archlinux.org/packages/community/any/python-pynvim/)

-After starting neovim the first time, please run `:PlugInstall` to install the plugins.
+At first startup ignore the error message by pressing enter.
+Then run `:PlugInstall` to install the plugins.

 ### ZSH
 - The file [zsh/.zsh/key-bindings.zsh](./zsh/.zsh/key-bindings.zsh)